engageintellect/gsa-rag-frontend/documents/Lens API/profiles/create-profile.md

 }

 console.log(
-  `Transaction was successfuly broadcasted with txId ${profileCreateResultValue.txId}` );
+  `Transaction was successfuly broadcasted with txId ${profileCreateResultValue.txId}`, );
 ```